Our story

 In the 1970s Victoria students diverted their energy against apartheid when they stormed a Pacific Basin Economic Cooperation conference held in their own Student Union Building.
 They also briefly rejected radicalism in 1974 when Presidential candidate John McDonald campaigned on a social as opposed to a socialist platform.
 His call for more stein-evenings saw him win with a large majority vote.
 He didn’t last long as President though, becoming the only one to resign in the Association’s long history.

 The 1970s was a decade dominated by the Vietnam War, and this decade was marked with protests.
-As many as three thousand of Victoria’s six thousand students marched in protest on one occasion; and two thousand participated in a general meeting to confirm the donation of two thousand dollars to the Viet Minh for them to purchase a tank.
+As many as three thousand of Victoria’s six thousand students marched in protest on one occasion.
+Did VUWSA once donate money to the Viet Cong to buy them a tank?
+No - not quite.
+What we did do was donate money to both sides of this conflict for medical aid.
+You can listen to an RNZ interview about this history here.

 The 1980s was marked with a huge recession.
 The NZ Government cut budgets left, right and centre.
 Despite the education cuts of the 1980s, students shifted to a more conservative approach.
 During this decade Victoria students mounted their most militant campaign during the Springbok Tour protests of 1981.
 Toward the end of the decade the Association was restructured, and changed their activist-focus to education quality and access.